Don’t let them tell you

 ‘Oh, I am sorry Doctor.
 I’m Syikin, first posting, Day 1 of Life, graduated from University of…’

 ‘Where the hell is Sheila?’
-Dr Julia turned back to the boy.
+Dr Julie turned back to the boy.

 ‘Been asking that myself.’ the intern kept his face down, without expression, while trying to clear the trolly of sharps and used items.

 ‘Tell her to meet me after work.’
-Dr Julia stormed out, the curtains whooshing behind her.
+Dr Julie stormed out, the curtains whooshing behind her.

 ‘Meet her where?’
 Sheila asked only sparing half her attention toward the messenger.
 The rest was on infusing a cocktail of medications for her favourite inpatient Deena.
 She insisted she would handle it herself rather than the nurse in charge just so she could spend more time having small talk with her.
 Deena and Sheila had become quite well acquainted and she only trusted her of all interns for iv lines in her tiny frail cachexic body.